Angular0527/learning-resource-Angular/android/Useful_links.md

 ### Bluetooth
 - [RxAndroidBLE] (https://github.com/Polidea/RxAndroidBle) - RxAndroidBle is a powerful painkiller for Android's Bluetooth Low Energy headaches.
 It is backed by RxJava, implementing complicated APIs as handy reactive observables.

+### ORM NoSQL
+- [Realm](https://realm.io) - Realm is NoSQL Mobile Database
+- [SimpleNoSQL](https://github.com/Jearil/SimpleNoSQL) - A simple NoSQL client for Android.
+Meant as a document store using key/value pairs and some rudimentary querying.
+Useful for avoiding the hassle of SQL code.
+- [CouchBase](http://developer.couchbase.com/mobile) - The NoSQL database solution for mobile — everything you need to build always-available apps that work online & offline.
+- [SnappyDB](http://www.snappydb.com) - A fast and lightweight key/value database library for Android